BiGCAT-UM/KinRDF/README.md

 ```

 ### Step 8 - Enter the Virtuoso service with loaded AOP-Wiki RDF
 The container is running with loaded RDF, available through http://localhost:8890, or enter the SPARQL endpoint directly through http://localhost:8890/sparql/.
-You can check if the data is loaded correctly, by executing the following SPARQL querie:
+You can check if the data is loaded correctly, by executing the following SPARQL query:

 ```SPARQL
 select distinct ?Concept where {[] dc:identifier ?Concept} LIMIT 100